opendocsg/slw-judgments-backfill/2017_SGCA_67/report.md

 **Conclusion**

 15     Against the backdrop of these statements guiding the court toward an incorrect approach, the Judge eventually decided SUM 5786 on the basis of _factual unsustainability_ rather than any issue of law.
 That is particularly apparent when we arrive at that part of the grounds of decision concerning punitive and exemplary damages.
-The law on that point as regards torts was well-established and unchallenged (its ambit having been considered and clearly set out in the recent decision of this court i n _ACB v Thomson Medical Pte Ltd and others_ [2017] 1 SLR 918), leaving _only_ a _purely factual_ question of whether the prerequisites for such reliefs were present on the evidence.
+The law on that point as regards torts was well-established and unchallenged (its ambit having been considered and clearly set out in the recent decision of this court i n _ACB v Thomson Medical Pte Ltd and others_ <span class="citation">[2017] 1 SLR 918</span>), leaving _only_ a _purely factual_ question of whether the prerequisites for such reliefs were present on the evidence.
 On the basis of these errors, we allow the appeal and set aside the Judge’s decision.
 Further, since it does not appear that remitting the question to be interpreted and answered using the correct approach would save time and costs at this point, we dismiss SUM 5786.
 For the avoidance of doubt, any such questions may now be decided afresh in the course of the assessment of damages.

 16     Although we have allowed the appeal, it would not be right for the Appellant to benefit from a mess of its own making.
 We accept the Appellant’s explanation that the mistakes which it made below were inadvertent.
 The Appellant and its counsel did not set out to cause confusion as to the nature of an O 14 r 12 application.
 Nonetheless, this appeal would not have been necessary if the Appellant had taken greater care to be clear from the start.
 We therefore make no order as to the costs of the appeal.
 In light of the dismissal of SUM 5786, the Appellant is to bear the costs of the proceedings in the court below.
 The usual consequential orders will apply.